LootToken/Loot-Marketplace-Framework/README.md

-##### NOTE: As we are in alpha testing, only whitelisted emails will be able to register and login.
+#### NOTE: As we are in alpha testing, only whitelisted emails will be able to register and login.
+We have sent accounts to the judges of the NEO Game competition and download links to the wallet.
 You can sign up for this on our website at LootToken.io

 #### Overview
 - LootClicker is our proof of concept MMO casual clicker game.